Group leader: Prof.dr. Martha Grootenhuis

 The development of the Princess Máxima Center for Pediatric Oncology with the main focus on improving survival and quality of life provides the opportunity to take a national, systematic approach to psychosocial care across the family, which has to be evaluated and studied upon effectiveness.

 The diagnosis of cancer in a child is one of the most stressful events that can happen to a family.
 From birth till adulthood children are in a process of physical, cognitive, emotional and social development.
 Depending on the child’s developmental level special needs have to be met in the context of the family (parents, siblings), the medical context (type of diagnoses and treatment), but also the enlarged social environment (friends, school, health care workers).
 The whole family has the difficult task to adjust to a situation dominated by the stresses of long lasting uncertainty and uncontrollability.
-Paying attention to the child and family’s developmental trajectory is one of the core missions of the Princess Máxima Centre for Pediatric Oncology.
+Paying attention to the child and family’s developmental trajectory is one of the core missions of the Princess Máxima Center for Pediatric Oncology.

 (Neuro)psychological outcomes depend on risk and resilience factors- including family background and premorbid functioning, their coping-and social resources, but most of all on interventions which are provided in the medical context (e.g. psycho-education; preparation to medical procedures) as well as on individual level or in groups setting .
 Furthermore, the webbased KLIK portal, in which patient reported outcomes are fed back, has shown that communication in clinical practice results in more attention for psychosocial functioning, and satisfaction with care improved.